By Andrew Osmond.

 Meanwhile, the Gundam franchise has continued making “alternative” series to tweak tropes, including Gundam Seed in the 2000s and Gundam: Iron-Blooded Orphans, written by Mari Okada, in the 2010s.
 In America, Orphans was screened on a revamped Toonami block, now part of Cartoon Network’s “Adult Swim” programming.
 As of writing, Toonami screens in America on Saturdays with a mix of shows unimaginable at the time of Wing, including Rick and Morty, Attack on Titan and The Promised Neverland.
 Alas, there’s no such line-up on British TV…

-Gundam Wing will be released in the UK by Anime Limited.
+Gundam Wing is released in the UK by Anime Limited.